 Hopefully, in 2021, an “of course we need to” solution, Anti-virus software is a key component in prevention (although no longer as large a solution as it formally was—primarily because most malware will be engineered to confuse or obfuscate anti-virus processes).

-Both of these products are included in our Certified CIO Managed Services support packages.
+These products are included in our Certified CIO Managed Services support packages.

 MFA